derailed/gameofthrones/got-ui/README.md

-# GotUI
+# GoT UI

-Sample Angular application.
-This frontend connects to the Phoenix service and shows where the various minions resides.
-Inter castle communication is handled by sending ravens.
+Game of Thrones Angular front end application.
+This app connects to the GoT web service and shows where the various minions resides.
+Inter-castle communication is handled by sending raven messages.

-A given minion can send a raven to a minion of another castle by using the following raven message format:
+A given Minion can send a Raven to a Castle by using the following raven message format:

+> castle| message

-castle| message where castle is composed of the castle name initials in lower-case. ie Castle Black => cb
+Where castle is composed of the castle name initials in lower-case. ie Castle Black => cb